PhD in Business Administration

 Do you want to dig deeper into how organizations control their operations?
 Do you want to investigate how firms report performance?
 Do you want to study how accounting technologies interplay with societal changes?
 If any of these or adjacent questions are interesting for you, you might want to apply for the doctoral program in business administration, with specialization in accounting and operations management.

-To get a better understanding of the life as a PhD student at the Accounting section you may want to contact some of our current PhD students:
+To get a better understanding of the life as a PhD student at the Accounting section you may want to contact our current PhD student:

 Are you curious about how financial markets operate, how corporations make financial decisions, or how to manage risks in a portfolio?
 Are you interested in how financial markets can be made sustainable, or how societies can promote financial stability?
 Then you should consider the PhD with specialization in Finance.

 The courses for students who specialize in finance typically include a few courses offered at SBS, but most courses are taken at the SU economics department, at the Swedish House of Finance, and at partner universities in the Nordic Finance Network (click the links to see current course offerings).
 The course program is tailored to your profile and decided in agreement with your supervisors.

 SBS Finance is a highly international group of about twenty faculty members, post-docs, PhD students, and teaching assistants.
 The group hosts a weekly seminar series, where external as well as internal speakers present their academic research.
 There are also ad hoc academic events in the form of workshops and conferences.

 The programme is open for thesis proposals on any topic related to Finance.
 For inspiration on possible topics, current research that our faculty members work on are presented under Research projects in Finance.